 Data Loss Is a Nightmare

 There are different types of backup.
 You can have your computer or your workstation backed up.
-That could be something as simple as dragging and dropping your files from your documents folder onto a USB stick, if you're old school.
-But that's only going to be backing up a few of your files.
-If your whole computer was destroyed, you'd still lose all your licences, you'd lose the ability to log in, obviously, because it'd be gone.
+That could be something as simple as dragging and dropping your files from your documents folder onto a USB stick if you're old school.
+But that's means you've got backup of only a few of your files.
+If your whole computer was destroyed, you'd still lose all your licences, you'd lose the ability to log in because it'd be gone.
 You'd lose any stuff on your desktop, and any other stuff since the last time you copied your stuff on the USB stick.

 Schedule Data Backup

-That could be a huge problem for your business and that could be a huge problem for downtime.
-So if you need to copy things across and know that's time wasted doing that, and it's a task you're not going to remember doing, you need to automate it or have some sort of system in place to monitor it.
+That could be a huge problem for your business and that could mean downtime.
+If you need to copy things across and know that's time wasted doing that, and it's a task you're not going to remember doing, you need to automate it or have some sort of system in place to monitor it.
 There are lots of fantastic IT companies out there that will allow you to do that sort of stuff, and they'll monitor it for you.
 They'll make sure that you've got hourly backups, daily backups, quarterly backups, whatever's required.